-But if you just stop, breath and take in the country slowly with its nuances, frenetic lifestyle and impressive landscape, you will find that black and white photographs capture a different vibe and place that mixes both the old and new and presents a world in transition, exciting and wonderful to discover.
+Slow down and breath – Nepal unfolds in its own pace and is discovered best when you take in the country in a relaxed and comfortable pace.
+Observe all the details and nuances, frenetic lifestyle and impressive landscape that you will come across on your journey.
+I find that presenting black and white photographs capture a different vibe and feel, effectively presenting both New and the old in a timeless way but in a world in transition.
+It’s exciting and wonderful to discover.

 The historic capital of Nepal in Katmandu is seeped in so much history, traditions and incredible monuments from its illustrious past from ornate places in the three Durbar Squares of the ancient capitals of Katmandu, to mysterious and exotic Hindu and Buddhist temples that are pilgrimage sites that believers come to visit and pay their respect.
 It is in these incredible places of worship and grand architecture that you will find the everyday situation even gossip immediately brings a sense of place and humanity to these stunning landmarks worth visiting around Katmandu.